New AEWA Small Grants Fund Projects Selected and Two Projects Successfully Completed

 Convention on Migratory Species, an International

-Single Species Action Plan (SSAP)
+Single Species Action Plan (SSAP) was developed

 for the species in 2008.
 The now completed projects address